hkirk/swtafp-slides/slides/06/property-based-testing.md

 ### Testing `int list`

-In xUnit a tests looks like this
+With xUnit a tests looks like this

 ```fsharp [4|5-6|7]
 open FsCheck